 The Accelerating Healthcare Sector Action on Climate Change and Health Equity webinar series explores available government supports to assist healthcare stakeholders in emissions reduction and resilience.
 The series will kick off 2023 programming with webinars exploring resources from the Inflation Reduction Act, which provides billions of dollars in grants, loan programs, and other investments.
 Each session will include time for questions and answers.

-For additional information on federal resources that may assist healthcare stakeholders in emissions reduction and climate change adaptation, visit OCCHE’s Compendium of Federal Resources.
-Open IRA opportunities are shared in the Compendium.
+For additional information on federal resources that may assist healthcare stakeholders in emissions reduction and climate change adaptation, visit OCCHE’s Quickfinder for Leveraging the Inflation Reduction Act for the Health Sector and the broader Compendium of Federal Resources for Health Sector Emissions Reduction and Resilience.

 Views or opinions expressed in this series are not necessarily those of the Office of Climate Change and Health Equity.